 To see and compare different Usage Guidelines, please access SWIFT MyStandards platform, which is available to all SWIFT clients.
 Please note that you may need to request access to see certain MI Usage Guidelines.

-As per latest information, key aspects of the ISO 20022 adoption by CHAPS include: 1) Mandatory inclusion of UETR from June 2022, 2) Introduction of Category Purpose, Purpose Codes and Legal Entity Identifier (LEI) in Feb 2023, expected to become mandatory in 2024, 3) Introduction of structured addresses in Feb 2023, expected to become mandatory in Nov 2025, and 4) Introduction of Structured Remittance Information, expected to become mandatory in Nov 2025.
+As per latest information, key aspects of the ISO 20022 adoption by CHAPS include 1) Introduction of Category Purpose, Purpose Codes and Legal Entity Identifier (LEI) in Apr 2023, expected to become mandatory in summer 2024, 2) Introduction of structured addresses in Apr 2023, expected to become mandatory in Nov 2025, and 4) Introduction of Structured Remittance Information, expected to become mandatory in Nov 2025.

 To see CHAPS like-for-like and enhanced Usage Guidelines, please access SWIFT MyStandards platform.

 In Nov 2022, the Eurosystem will unite and centralize its instant payments (TIPS), real-time gross settlement (RTGS) and securities settlement (T2S) systems under the "TARGET Services" banner.
 One of the key changes introduced with this consolidation project is the migration of the messaging format to ISO 20022 (big-bang).
 Key aspects include the introduction of structured addresses, which will become mandatory in 2025, and the use of the Business Application Header version 1 (version 2 will be used by the CBPR+).